-Tyan highly recommends that you use some type of thermal compound (available from many computer retail stores), between the CPU and heat sink, to maximize distribution of heat away from the CPU.
+Tyan highly recommends that you use a thin layer of some type of thermal compound (available from many computer retail stores), between the CPU and heat sink, to maximize distribution of heat away from the CPU.
 Please use extra caution when installing any type of clamp-style fan, or else damage may occur to the CPU socket, and/or the CPU itself.
 See the picture to the right for an example of how to connect the cooling fan's power supply.
 Another diagram has also been provided below, to aid in CPU fan installation onto the socket.
-Check with your cooling device vendor for more details about installation.
+Check the note below for more details about installation.